Satellites reception

 Signals that you can collect are numerous : from telemetric data (satellite temperature, orientation, current, etc) transmitted in AX.25 mode (packet), to digital encrypted images or analog signals transmitted in clear in SSB, SSTV, AM or FM mode or in dedicated modes like APT and WEFAX in the case of weather satellites.

 A low orbit satellite crosses the sky in about 10 to 15 minutes, quite rapidly.
-So I suggest you to prepare your manipulations in advance because if you miss a passage you 'd have to wait at least 1 hour to make a new attempt.
+So it is prudent to prepare your manipulations in advance because if you miss a passage you 'd have to wait at least 1 hour to make a new attempt.
 Hopefuly, today tracking software and decoders make the job easier, and it is often sufficient to depress a button to start an acquisition process, the storage of images being automatically handle by some applications.

-At left reception of weather images transmitted by the geostationary satellite METEOSAT 6 on 1691 MHz on April 15, 1997 with a 90 cm parabole equipped with a 137 MHz converter placed just below it.
-At center an image transmitted on 18 May 1998 on 137.620 MHz by the polar orbit satellite NOAA 14.
-The left image was decoded with JVFAX, the center one with WXSAT.
-At right the reception of WEFAX signals transmitted by NOAA 14 on 137.620 MHz via the WinRADIO card WR-1550i equipped with the FAX module.
+At left, reception of weather images transmitted by the geostationary satellite METEOSAT 6 on 1691 MHz on April 15, 1997 with a 90 cm parabole equipped with a 137 MHz converter placed just below it.
+At center, an image transmitted on 18 May 1998 on 137.620 MHz by the polar orbit satellite NOAA 14.
+The image was decoded with WXSAT.
+At right, the reception of WEFAX signals transmitted by NOAA 14 on 137.620 MHz via the WinRADIO card WR-1550i equipped with the FAX module.
 All images were received in B/W then postprocessed in false colors.
 Documents F1DTU, NOAA and WinRADIO.

 Weather satellites reception